Opinion | Romney is right: MAGA Republicans are ‘almost treasonous’

 This brings us to the second group of Republicans, the cowardly and incoherent latecomers to Ukraine’s side.
 They would have us forget Trump’s appeasement and his unabated flattery for Putin, both of which they countenanced.

-From House Minority Leader Kevin McCarthy (R-Calif.) to staunch Trump apologist Rep. Elise Stefanik (R-N.Y.) to the entire Republican Party apparatus (which keeps up a constant stream of juvenile insults directed at Biden), the largest group of Republicans now vilifies Biden for being too weak (despite the most unified and robust response from the West and success in making Putin a pariah).
+From House Minority Leader Kevin McCarthy (R-Calif.) to staunch Trump apologist Rep. Elise Stefanik (R-N.Y.) to the entire Republican Party apparatus (which keeps up a constant stream of juvenile insults directed at Biden), the largest group of Republicans now vilifies Biden for being too weak, despite a unified and robust response from the West that has succeeded in making Putin a pariah.
 These were the people who suggested there was nothing wrong with Trump’s call in 2019 attempting to extort Ukrainian president Volodymyr Zelensky (now a national hero and international symbol of courage).

-On ABC’s “This Week,” George Stephanopoulos gallantly pressed Sen. Tom Cotton (R-Ark.): “Why can’t you condemn Donald Trump for those comments [praising Putin]?”
+On ABC’s “This Week,” George Stephanopoulos gallantly pressed Sen. Tom Cotton (R-Ark.): “Why can’t you condemn Donald Trump for those comments” praising Putin?
 He continued: “You’re a senior member of the Republican Party.
 Donald Trump is the leader of the Republican Party. … When Fox News asked him if he had a message for Vladimir Putin, he said he has no message.”
 Stephanopoulos never got an answer.
 Cotton refused to rule out supporting Trump in 2024, to Stephanopoulos’s utter frustration. (“I simply don’t understand why you can’t condemn his praise of Vladimir Putin,” Stephanopoulos said.
 Hint: Cotton’s ambition and spinelessness prevent him from breaking with Trump.)

 Some Republicans get so confused they lose track of who’s on Ukraine’s side.
 Taking the prize for incoherence, Sen. Ron Johnson (R-Wis.) bizarrely attacked Democrats — such as Speaker Nancy Pelosi and retired Lt.
 Col. Alexander Vindman and others who played a role in Trump’s impeachment for betraying U.S. security interests and extorting Ukraine — for weakening Ukraine.

 Some right-wing pundits become apologists for Putin’s cringeworthy defenders.
-On NBC’s “Meet the Press,” Danielle Pletka (who defended voting for Trump in 2020) bizarrely claimed former secretary of state Mike Pompeo “misspoke” when he repeatedly praised Putin.
-(NBC foreign affairs reporter Andrea Mitchell appeared flabbergasted, pointing out that Pompeo fawned over Putin more than once).
+On NBC’s “Meet the Press,” Danielle Pletka (who defended voting for Trump in 2020) claimed that former secretary of state Mike Pompeo “misspoke” when he repeatedly praised Putin.
+(NBC foreign affairs reporter Andrea Mitchell appeared flabbergasted, pointing out that Pompeo fawned over Putin more than once.)
 Self-humiliation is no barrier to hypocrisy.

 One cannot be an unrepentant apologist for Trump (or his advisers) and favor his return to the presidency (or at least not oppose it) while also taking Ukraine’s side and defending Western democracies.
 These are diametrically opposed goals.
 We dare not return to power Trump acolytes who denigrate America (when much of the world has rallied behind the U.S. president), bolster authoritarianism, rationalize political violence, abhor a free press and fail to stand up to Putin’s favorite patsy.

-The third category of Republicans — including Trump, Rep. Marjorie Taylor Greene (R-Ga.) and Fox News’s Tucker Carlson (disclaimer: I’m an MSNBC contributor) — remains supportive of Putin.
-A flock of right-wing media personalities echo their namesake American Firsters of the 1930s, who insisted we had no dog in Europe’s war.
+The third category of Republicans — including Trump, Rep. Marjorie Taylor Greene (R-Ga.) and Fox News’s Carlson (disclaimer: I’m an MSNBC contributor) — remains supportive of Putin.
+A flock of right-wing media personalities echo their namesake America Firsters of the 1930s, who insisted we had no dog in Europe’s war.
 (Consider what would have occurred if Trump had been elected in 2020.
 Ukraine, perhaps the Baltics too, would be cooked, and the West would be in disarray.)

 How long can Romney and Cheney tolerate the cognitive dissonance required to remain in a party aligned with Trump and Putin apologists?
 There comes a time when a united front means putting aside partisan differences and doing whatever it takes to stop a pro-Putin, pro-Trump faction from returning to power.